lpassig/coding-blog-boilerplate/posts/covid-impact-on-cloud-strategy.md

     https://azure.microsoft.com/de-de/blog/seven-ways-to-achieve-cost-savings-and-deliver-efficiencies-with-azure-infrastructure/

-If you want to know options on how to be become both: Innovative and cost efficient, whilst surviving the recession using Microsoft Azure have a chat with me and let's discuss.
+If you want to know options on how to be become both: Innovative and cost efficient, whilst surviving the recession let's shave a chat and discuss.

 Let me know what you think!